 How do our memories store information?
 Why is it that we can recall a memory at will from decades ago, and what purpose does forgetting information serve?

-Memory has been the subject of investigation among many 20th Century psychologists and remains an active area of study for today’s cognitive scientists.
-Below we take a look at some of the most influential studies, experiments and theories that continue to guide our understanding of the function of the human memory.
+The human memory has been the subject of investigation among many 20th Century psychologists and remains an active area of study for today’s cognitive scientists.
+Below we take a look at some of the most influential studies, experiments and theories that continue to guide our understanding of the function of memory.

 Information enters the memory from the senses - for instance, the eyes observe a picture, olfactory receptors in the nose might smell coffee or we might hear a piece of music.
 This stream of information is held in the sensory memory store, and because it consists of a huge amount of data describing our surroundings, we only need to remember a small portion of it.
 As a result, most sensory information ‘decays’ and is forgotten after a short period of time.
 A sight or sound that we might find interesting captures our attention, and our contemplation of this information - known as rehearsal - leads to the data being promoted to the short-term memory store, where it will be held for a few hours or even days in case we need access to it.